-As this tour will give you a lot of interesting informations about the construction of the ship, the lives of people who built it, and the area, we recommend you take the time to give it a go.
+As this tour will give you a lot of interesting informations about the construction of the Titanic in Belfast, the lives of the people who built it, and the Titanic area, we recommend you take the time to give it a go.
 For sure, you do not want to miss the chance to meet Samson and Goliath the two twin cranes that dominates Belfast Skyline.

-However, wether you want to do it before or after the museum is entirely up to you.
-It’s not like it’s going to spoil you anything, and it gives you more context to understand your visit, but if you go after it will also make you understand some things better, and to imagine more clearly what you’ve seen in the museum.
+However, wether you want to do it before or after visiting the Titanic museum is entirely up to you.
+It’s not like it’s going to spoil you anything, and it gives you more context to understand your visit, but if you go after the visit of the Titanic Museum, it will also make you understand some things better, and let you imagine more clearly what you’ve seen in the museum.
 So honestly, you should do it whenever you feel like but DO keep in mind that the museum is HUGE and allocate enough time for the +/- 30 min of the Wee Tram Tour.

 As we mentioned, the Titanic Museum is huge and very interesting.
 You’re not going to want to skip anything or go super fast, because even if you’re not a huge Titanic fan, it will give you an incredible amount of information about the life in Belfast around the time the ship was built.
 We would recommend allocating at least 2:30 hours to comfortably do the visit.

-The first floor of the visit starts with the life in Belfast at the time the ship was built.
+The first floor of the Titanic Museum presents the life in Belfast at the time the ship was built.
 You will learn a lot about the city and the people that were living and working there.
 Spoiler: that life was not all good, and it will make you appreciate modern comfort!

-A lift will then take you to an upper level, where you will start to learn about how the ship was built, and what it meant for the workers.
+A lift will then take you to an upper level, where you will start to learn about how the Titanic was built, and what it meant for the workers.

-Next, you’ll get into the sinking and shipwreck partof the exhibition.
+Next, you’ll get into the sinking and shipwreck partof the Titanic Museum.
 If you feel tired and this part interests you, there’s an amphitheatre where you can sit while watching a documentary about the shipwreck at the bottom of the ocean.